app-vitals/12-factor-demo/factor-02/01-crewai/chatbot/INSTALL.md

 1. Create or update the `.env` file in the project root directory:

 ```
-ANTHROPIC_API_KEY=your_api_key_here
+OPENAI_API_KEY=your_openai_api_key_here
-MODEL=claude-3-5-sonnet-20240620
+OPENAI_MODEL=gpt-4o  # or any other OpenAI model you prefer
 ```

-2. Make sure your Anthropic API key is valid.
-You can get an API key from [https://console.anthropic.com/](https://console.anthropic.com/).
+2. Make sure your OpenAI API key is valid.
+You can get an API key from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).

 ## Verifying Installation